zelishe/ngrx-rest/README.md

 - Simplified REST API call status via isBusy store property for those, who need a simplified solution
 - Separated (but synchronized) state for the collection and the selected entity
 - Separated status states for each entity in the collection
-- totalElements for the collection to make your pagination easy
+- totalEntities for the collection to make your pagination easy
 - apiFilter state to keep your filter form in a good shape
 - Easy API response post-processing - any response from your backend is acceptable